sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### Import Differences

-To update a resource with algorithmically found differences between an initially stored revision in a SirixDB resource and another revision stored as an XML document, we're able to use:
+To update a resource with algorithmically found differences between an initially stored revision in a SirixDB resource and another revision stored as an XML document, you can use:

 ```java
 // Old Sirix resource to update.